Short answer: Nothing 😚

 The second step is to dispatch a private message to all the selected users.
 Even if you started a Secret Santa with a lot of participants, the application will send all the messages progressively.
 So there should not be any problem at this step.

-Discord has an option to allow someone to not receive private message on a their server they belongs to.
+Discord has an option to allow someone to not receive private message on a their server they belong to.

 If you throw a Secret Santa in a server where a user does not allow to receive private message, Discord will prevent us to send them a message.
 So if you hit this error, you need to ask them to change their privacy settings on this server.
 See the example below: